Fix: PHP Warning: Undefined array key (Undefined index)

 error_reporting(E_ALL);

-If your PHP project is running into memory issues during these large-scale fixes, check PHP Fatal Error: Allowed Memory Size and Composer Memory Limit for solutions.
+If your PHP project is running into memory issues during these large-scale fixes, see PHP Fatal Error: Allowed Memory Size for memory_limit tuning and how to detect runaway array growth caused by the new strictness.

 Fix 6: Fix Database Result Array Access